 - Protection Key Registers PKRs, are set to 0. - TLB: - TRs: ITR(0) will map an area that includes the SAL's IVT and PAL code.
-All other TR entries are invalidated. - TCs: These are implementation-dependent but will likely contain identity mappings (virtual address to physical address). - Caches
+All other TR entries are invalidated. - TCs: These are implementation-dependent and no expectation can be assumed.
+SAL invalidates all TC entries on APs before entering the rendezvous state. - Caches